greggman/hft-syncthreejs/README.md

     The difference between those URLs is the `left` parameter and the `server` parameter.
     One machine is "the server".
 It controls the other machines.
 The `left` and `top` parameters tell that machine which part of the larger virtual display it represents.
-The machines look up the size if the window they create to get the their width and height.
+Each machine looks up the size of the window it creates to get the correct width and height.

     After that the sample uses [three.js](http://threejs.org) and sets the camera's parameters calling `camera.setViewOffset` that part of the scene rendered represents